PoojaKalpik/python_basics/README.md

 # python_basics
-# this repo is created to learn on the fly about python basics
+# this repo is created to learn the python basics and hopefully improve python skills with advanced programs.